AESTHET1C/EWMC-Firmware/Documentation/Error Codes Documentation.md

 ### Trigger Conditions
 + Any pair of endstops engages simultaneously while any motor is active
-+ Any endstop engages while the corresponding motor is traveling in the opposite direction
 + Any endstop fails to disengage in a reasonable time while the corresponding motor is traveling in the opposite direction
-+ Either endstop engages while the corresponding motor is reversing during errors 1-6
 + The arcade button was pressed during stage 2 of calibration

 ### Potential Causes